-Section 8.
-Special Meetings.
+SECTION 8.
+SPECIAL MEETINGS.

-Special meetings of the board of directors for any purpose or purposes may be called at any time by the chairman of the board or the president or any vice president or the secretary or any two directors.
+Special meetings of the board of directors for any purpose or purposes may be called at any time by the chairman

+Exhibit 3(ii) Page 6 of 15 of the board or the president or any vice president or the secretary or any two directors.

 Notice of the time and place of special meetings shall be delivered personally or by telephone to each director or sent by first-class mail or telegram, charges prepaid, addressed to each director at his or her address as it is shown upon the records of the corporation.
 In case such notice is mailed, it shall be deposited in the United States mail at least four (4) days prior to the time of the holding of the meeting.
 In case such notice is delivered personally, or by telephone or telegram, it shall be delivered personally, or by telephone or to the telegraph company at least forty-eight (48) hours prior to the time of the holding of the meeting.
 Any oral notice given personally or by telephone may be communicated to either the director or to a person at the office of the director who the person giving the notice has reason to believe will promptly communicate it to the director.
-The notice need not specify the purpose of the meeting nor the place if the meeting is to be held at the principal executive office of the corporation.
+The notice need not specify the purpose of the meeting or the place if the meeting is to be held at the principal executive office of the corporation.

-Section 9.
-Quorum.
+SECTION 9.
+QUORUM.